VikasMeshram2708/SlamBook/README.md

         - Optional for users we'll provide by default based on the Gender.
         - Optional

+    * Slams
+        - Automatically will be inserted
+        - Requireds

 * SLAMS [This Collectin will store our Slams Created by the users.]